-The purpose of this rule is to set forth requirements for administration and operation of residential facilities licensed in accordance with section 5123.19 of the Revised Code.
+This rule sets forth requirements for administration and operation of residential facilities licensed in accordance with section 5123.19 of the Revised Code.

-- (1) "Administrator" means the person responsible for administration of the residential facility who shall be directly and actively involved in the day-to-day operation of the residential facility and oversee provision of services by the residential facility.
-[5123:2-3-01 (B)] - (2) "Department" means the Ohio department of developmental disabilities. - (3) "Direct services position" has the same meaning as in section 5123.081 of the Revised Code [5123:2-2-02 (B)(7)] and includes staff who provide habilitation services [to tie back to Intermediate Care Facility cost report]. - (4) "Home and community-based services" has the same meaning as in section 5123.01 of the Revised Code. - (5) "Individual" means a person with a developmental disability. - (6) "Individual plan" or "individual service plan" means the written description of services, supports, and activities to be provided to an individual.
-[5123:2-3-01 (Q)] - (7) "License" means written approval by the department to a licensee to operate a residential facility.
-[5123:2-3-01 (R)] - (8) "Licensee" has the same meaning as in section 5123.19 of the Revised Code.
-[5123:2-3-01 (S)] - (9) "Operator" means the licensee or an entity with which the licensee has established a contract for the management of and provision of services at the residential facility. - (10) "Person-centered planning" has the same meaning as in rule 5123:2-3-03 [proposed new Person-Centered Planning rule] of the Administrative Code. - (11) "Professional staff" means employees of the residential facility licensed, certified, or registered by the state to provide professional services in the field in which they practice.
-[5123:2-3-01 (AA)]
+- (1) "Administrator" means the person responsible for administration of the residential facility who shall be directly and actively involved in the day-to-day operation of the residential facility and oversee provision of services by the residential facility. - (2) "Department" means the Ohio department of developmental disabilities. - (3) "Direct services position" has the same meaning as in section 5123.081 of the Revised Code and includes staff who provide habilitation services. - (4) "Home and community-based services" has the same meaning as in section 5123.01 of the Revised Code. - (5) "Individual" means a person with a developmental disability. - (6) "Individual plan" or "individual service plan" means the written description of services, supports, and activities to be provided to an individual. - (7) "License" means written approval by the department to a licensee to operate a residential facility. - (8) "Licensee" has the same meaning as in section 5123.19 of the Revised Code. - (9) "Operator" means the licensee or an entity with which the licensee has established a contract for the management of and provision of services at the residential facility. - (10) "Person-centered planning" has the same meaning as in rule 5123:2-3-03 of the Administrative Code. - (11) "Professional staff" means employees of the residential facility licensed, certified, or registered by the state to provide professional services in the field in which they practice. - (12) "Related party" has the same meaning as in section 5123.16 of the Revised Code.

-- (12) "Residential facility" has the same meaning as in section 5123.19 of the Revised Code.
-[5123:2-3-01 (CC)] - (13) "Supervisory staff" means employees of the residential facility who provide direction or exercise supervision over one or more employees in direct services positions. - (14) "Support staff" means employees of the residential facility such as secretaries, clerks, housekeepers, maintenance workers, and laundry workers who are not in direct services positions, who are not supervisory staff, and who are not professional staff.
-[5123:2-3-01 (HH)] - (15) "Volunteer" for purposes of training requirements set forth in this rule, means a person who provides, for more than twenty four hours during a calendar year and without compensation, services to enhance and/or expand programs for persons with developmental disabilities being served at residential facilities.
-[Moved to paragraph (I).]
+- (13) "Residential facility" has the same meaning as in section 5123.19 of the Revised Code. - (14) "Supervisory staff" means employees of the residential facility who provide direction or exercise supervision over one or more employees in direct services positions. - (15) "Support staff" means employees of the residential facility such as secretaries, clerks, housekeepers, maintenance workers, and laundry workers who are not in direct services positions, who are not supervisory staff, and who are not professional staff.